 This idea is for families with multiple children.
 I didn’t invent the idea but can’t remember how I learned of it.
 The premise is that each child should have some activity that is special and unique with each parent.
-I’ll speak from the father’s perspective but it works in parallel with the mother.
-It’s also possible/likely that the special activity will change once or twice as the child ages.
+I’ll speak from my perspective as a father of daughters, but it works in parallel with the mother or with sons.

 I’ve discovered a couple of things that are important to consider while putting this into place:

 - Special – The word “special” doesn’t mean extravagant or unusual.
 Rather, it means that because you and your child do it together it becomes something special to the two of you.
 Imagine your child saying in their adolescent or adult years, “Remember when we used to _____ together?
 That was special to me.”
-It just needs to be something your child is at least moderately interested in and probably not something they already do themselves on a regular basis (every day, every week).
+It just needs to be something your child is at least moderately interested in and probably not something they already do by themselves on a regular basis.

-- Unique – This doesn’t mean you absolutely can’t engage in the same activity with your other children but just realize that the more you do that the less special it is with your target child.
-So you want to be careful about that.
-It is best when your other children have little or no interest in the special activity you’re developing with your target child.
-Using my examples, only one of my daughters was even willing to eat sushi.
-So that made it easy.
-Same thing for riding roller coasters.
+- Unique – If you have multiple children, I think/assume it is best if you don’t identify the same special activity with more than one child.
+That would seem to me to make it less special.
+It is best when your other children have little or no interest in the special activity you’re developing with a given child.
+For example, only one of my daughters was even willing to eat sushi.

 After reading this, you will probably realize that you already have some special activities between you and each of your children.
 Embrace them, think about proactively engaging in them on a periodic basis, and look forward to future “remember when” reflections.